Working with Audio in the Timeline

 Dragging an audio file onto the Timeline

 You can drag audio files directly into the timeline.
-The previous rules apply; however, audio that you drag to the timeline is placed at the spot where you drop it.
+The previous tempo rules apply; however, audio that you drag to the timeline is placed at the spot where you drop it.
 If you drop an audio file onto an existing track or tracks, the audio is added on that track or those tracks at the location where you dropped it.
 If you drop the audio into an empty part of the workspace, the audio is placed at the time location where you dropped it on a new track or tracks.

 Assigning track colors